gamesbook/protograf/docs/source/customised_shapes.rst

 All triangles require the starting point to be set, if different from the default of ``1`` for both the *x* and *y* positions.

+A triangle's drawing can be affected by its *pivot* which is an angle used to alter the direction of the bottom edge |dash| the ``s`` line.
+By default this line is drawn in the eastwards direction, i.e a pivot of ``0`` |deg|, but if set will cause that line to be rotated anti-clockwise around the ``sw`` vertex.

 Equilateral triangles
 +++++++++++++++++++++